-It’s possible to have a vacation without the stress of crowds, airports, traffic, and packing suitcases — by taking a staycation instead, you can use your time off to truly relax.
-Here are some ideas as to what your staycation could look like.
+It’s possible to have a vacation without the stress of crowds, airports, traffic, and packing suitcases — by taking a staycation instead.
+That way you can use your time off to truly relax.
+In this article, we cover some ideas on how your staycation, aka your vacation at home, could look like.

 Allow yourself and your body some time out.
-Try using homemade face masks, natural hair treatments, and nourishing body lotion to make your skin and hair shine.
+Try out a homemade face mask, natural hair treatment, and nourishing natural body lotion (make it homemade!) to make your skin and hair shine.
 Or take a good long soak in the tub with a bit of DIY bath salt to make you feel relaxed and rejuvenated.

 A massage is also a great way to relax — a back, hand, or foot massage will do your body and soul some serious good.
 Try using massage oils with different scents to add a bit of aromatherapy to your at-home spa treatment.
 Be sure to use certified natural cosmetics for the sake of the environment and your health.

 What is better than good food?
-Use your staycation to cook elaborate dinners or try out those time-consuming recipes you’ve had your eye on.
+Use your staycation for cooking elaborate dinners or trying out time-consuming recipes you’ve had your eye on for some time.
 With regional and seasonal ingredients there are always lots of delicious options.
-For some baking and cooking inspiration, check out these recipes:
+Here are some of our favorite recipes:

 - Healthy Coconut Oatmeal Cookies

-If you don’t feel like cooking, get to know local restaurants in your area instead.
-HappyCow shows which restaurants in your area offer vegan or vegetarian food.
-If you eat at a restaurant, bring your own container so that you can take any leftovers with you without having to use single-use packaging.
+If you don’t feel like cooking, get to know local restaurants in your area.
+HappyCow shows which restaurants in your area offer vegan or vegetarian options.
+If you eat at a restaurant, consider bringing your own container so that you can take any leftovers with you without having to use single-use packaging.

 Travel is often associated with the pressure to make the absolute most of every minute.
-You end up experiencing a lot of things on your vacation, but relaxation isn’t usually one of them.
+You end up experiencing many things on your vacation, but relaxation isn’t usually one of them.
 In contrast, a staycation is ideal for reducing stress and decelerating.
 You get to spend time in a familiar environment and simply have some time off.